 Princess Hélène of Orléans had an illustrious lineage.
-Born on 13 June 1871 in York House, Twickenham, she was the granddaughter of Louis Philippe I of France and the great-granddaughter of Louise Phillipe II (Philippe Égalité).
-Her father Prince Philippe, Count of Paris, was a claimant to the French throne from 1848 until his death, and her mother was the Infanta Maria Isabel of Spain.
+Born on 13 June 1871 in York House, Twickenham, she was the granddaughter of Louis Philippe I of France and the great-granddaughter of Louise Phillipe II (Philippe Égalité), who was brother-in-law to the Princesse de Lamballe.
+Princess Hélène’s father, Prince Philippe, Count of Paris, was a claimant to the French throne from 1848 until his death, and her mother was the Infanta Maria Isabel of Spain.

 Because of her lineage, Hélène had several well-known suitors.
 One suitor who fell in love with her was the eldest son of the future Edward VII and grandson of then reigning Queen Victoria.
 His name was Prince Albert Victor, Duke of Clarence and Avondale, but intimates called him Eddy.
 Twenty-three-year-old Eddy and sixteen-year-old Hélène met in the summer of 1890, became acquainted, and fell in love.